 LB Talks brings together more than 200 of lesbians, bisexuals and allies in Barcelona

 GAYLES.TV.- The past 16 of March took place in Barcelona LB Talks, the largest event in Spain dedicated to the professional lesbian and bisexual woman.
-Sandra Barneda, who presented the event, thrilled those present with a personal and vindictive speech in which he claimed visibility and empowerment.
-Your motto "be lesbian mola"Caló among a public delivered.
+Sandra Barneda, who presented the event, moved those present with a personal and vindictive speech in which he demanded visibility and empowerment.
+His motto «be lesbian mola»Fell among a devoted audience.

 Diversity, technology and human rights were the issues that were addressed in the different panels that had a large number of professionals committed to promoting the collective's achievements.